Picking the right insurance agency management system can feel overwhelming.

 Applied Epic is one of the most widely used insurance agency management systems in the market.

-It’s built for agencies that want a powerful, all-in-one platform with deep features and solid carrier integrations.
+It’s built for agencies that want a powerful, all-in-one platform with deep features, robust business intelligence and analytics tools for actionable agency insights, and solid integrations with carrier systems.

 Ease of use